Top-ranked recipe named "Australian Sticky Date Pudding"

 Try this Australian Sticky Date Pudding recipe, or contribute your own.
-"Sheet cake" and "Baked" are two of the tags cooks chose for Australian Sticky Date Pudding.
+"Sheet cake" and "Baked" are two tags used to describe Australian Sticky Date Pudding.

 "This was great and a huge hit at our family get together.
 I doubled the recipe and cooked it in a greased baking dish and tripled the sauce!!!"- Konieczka